nullpainter/sanchez/README.md

 ### Equirectangular projection

 ```
   -a, --autocrop          (Default: false) Whether to create an automatically cropped image.
-Only applicable when stitching.
 ```